Kaylas3000/beautify/beautify-functional-specification-document.md

 <a name="datamigration"></a>
 ## 8. Data Migration/ Conversion Requirements

-_Explain in brief the data conversion plan._ _Provide full identifying information for the automated system, application, or situation for which the Data Conversion Plan applie __s._ _Describe_ _briefly_ _any assumptions__ , constraints_ _or_ _risks_ _regarding the data conversion effort._ _(Provide details in section 1.6)_

 <a name="dataconversionstrategy"></a>
 ## 8.1 Data Conversion Strategy

-_Include the overall strategy for the Data Conversion.
-This includes how and when you will perform the conversion - the approach used to extract, transform and load data during the conversion process, the conversion schedule, and test plan for testing the converted data._

 <a name="dataconversionpreparation"></a>
 8.2 Data Conversion Preparation

-_Provide details on any prerequisites necessary for the conversion.
-Discuss the backup strategy, restoration process in case the conversion fails._

 <a name="dataconversionspecifications"></a>
 8.3 Data Conversion Specifications